yanglh14/yanglh14.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I work at Noah's Ark Lab as a Robotics Researcher in Hong Kong since 2024.
+I work at Noah's Ark Lab as a Robotics Researcher in Hong Kong since Sep.
+2024.

-I graduated from the Department of Computer Science, University of Hong Kong (Hong Kong) with a PhD degree under supervision of Dr. Pan Jia (HKU) and Dr. Song Chaoyang (Sustech).
+I graduated from the Department of Computer Science, University of Hong Kong (Hong Kong) with a PhD degree under supervision of Dr. Pan Jia (HKU) and Dr. Song Chaoyang (Sustech) in Aug.
+2024.
 I received my B.S. degree from the Department of Precise Instrument, Tsinghua University (Beijing) in 2018.
 I worked with Dr. Huang Bidan from Tencent RoboticsX from April 2021 to July 2022 with the Tencent Rhino-Bird Elite Talent Program.